KxSystems/ml/fresh/README.md

 ## Status

-The FRESH library is still in development and is available here as a beta release.
-Further functionality and improvements will be made to the library in the coming months.
+The FRESH library is still in development.
+Further functionality and improvements will be made to the library on an ongoing basis.

 If you have any issues, questions or suggestions, please write to ai@kx.com.